 - A. If a team begins play with the required number of players as listed in §4.3(1) or §4.3(2) above, that team may continue a game with one less player than it started with provided no eligible substitute is available, whenever a player leaves the game for any reason other than ejection.
-NOTE: Under no circumstances shall a team be permitted to bat less than nine (or ten in men's 70+ and older or women's senior divisions).
+NOTE: Under no circumstances shall a team be permitted to bat less than one player below the division's base defense.
 A forfeit will be recorded. - B. If the player leaving the game is a runner, provided no eligible substitute or courtesy runner is available, he shall be declared out. - C. When the player who has left the game because of an ejection is scheduled to bat, and no eligible substitute is available, an out shall be declared for each turn at bat.
 If the player leaves for any reason other than ejection, an out shall be recorded only on the player's first subsequent at bat. - D. Any substitute player who has left the game cannot return to the lineup.
 EXCEPTION: A player who has left the game under the blood rule (See §4.9) may return, even after missing a turn at bat.